Guimarret/dataengineering/content/posts/compilers.md

 }
 ```

-There are also other differences between the let and var but I will talk more about it later on.
+There are also other differences between the let and var but i will talk more about it later on.

 Also, we can use the const keyword to declare constants that cannot be reassigned.
 This can help prevent bugs and make code more predictable, if you are interested i also recommend looking for mutability and sharing (because i'm not gonna talk enought about these ones) but for context immutable variables can not be reassigned but could be pointed or copied depending on the type and etc.

 There are some strategies to handle scope and variable declaration in functions in different programming languages, and there are some functional programming languages that use lazy evaluation (gonna explain more about this in the optimization part), Haskell is an example, it creates a thunk to catch the environment for then later on in the scope resolution it determines the variable based on this thunk, of course this is a massive simplification but is important for you to know it exists.

-So, there are multiple techniques and ways to solve different problems, and for the sake of the blog post I'm gonna move on to the comparison between the implementations in the books:
+So, there are multiple techniques and ways to solve different problems, and for the sake of the blog post i'm gonna move on to the comparison between the implementations in the books:

 The *Tiger* book takes the approach of creating hierarchical symbol tables per scope for data structures, assign type, scope and memory location for variable storage and don't support closures.